On-Line for the 2021-2022 School Year

-A chemistry course that does not have a live lab component cannot use the AP® designation on a grade transcript.
+A chemistry course that does not have a hands-on lab component cannot use the AP® designation on a high school transcript.
 I have developed a lab program with specially tailored "live" labs for AP® Chemistry.
 These labs use a customized kit produced by Quality Science Labs for my course.
 The labs are designed for homeschool use and have been approved by the College Board.
 Each experiment has complete instructions with sample data and calculations.
 Students use tools such as graphing programs and spreadsheets to analyze data.
 There is a corresponding assessment tool where students enter their data online to evaluate their results.
-Students keep a lab notebook to record their experiments and their entries must adhere to standard protocols for a college level chemistry lab notebook.
+Students keep a lab notebook to record their experiments, and their entries must adhere to standard protocols for a college-level chemistry lab notebook.
 (See the “Labs” link on my website www.chemadvantage.net for complete information.)

 As a teacher, I take great pleasure in helping my students to not only master chemistry but also to experience the wonder and joy in chemistry.